SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 - You exited ReVanced manager when patching
     - Don't do that.
 Repatch again.

 ## 3.2.
-Video playback issues / buffers / buggy
+Video playback issues / buffers / buggy / content not available

 Include the `spoof signature verification` and `client spoof` patch